hashicorp/nomad/website/source/guides/operations/node-draining.html.md

 ---
 layout: "guides"
-page_title: "Decommissioning Nodes"
+page_title: "Workload Migration"
-sidebar_current: "guides-decommissioning-nodes"
+sidebar_current: "guides-operations-decommissioning-nodes"
 description: |-
-  Decommissioning nodes is a normal part of cluster operations for a variety of
+  Workload migration is a normal part of cluster operations for a variety of
   reasons: server maintenance, operating system upgrades, etc. Nomad offers a number of parameters for controlling how running jobs are migrated off of draining nodes.
 ---

-# Decommissioning Nomad Client Nodes
+# Workload Migration

-Decommissioning nodes is a normal part of cluster operations for a variety of
-reasons: server maintenance, operating system upgrades, etc. Nomad offers a number of parameters for controlling how running jobs are migrated off of draining nodes.
+Migrating workloads and decommissioning nodes are a normal part of cluster operations for a variety of reasons: server maintenance, operating system upgrades, etc. Nomad offers a number of parameters for controlling how running jobs are migrated off of draining nodes.

 ## Configuring How Jobs are Migrated